Kat9-123/asa/Sublang.md

 * `a_value` anything, no type checking
 * `m_value` a macro call passed as argument, must be braced.

-These naming conventions are checked by the assembler, currently they are only checked for macro parameters.
+Currently types are only checked checked for macro parameters.

 ### Naming conventions
 * `@MyMacro` macros in CamelCase